So, you accidentally upgraded your local Postgresql installation. Now you run brew postgresql-upgrade-database

 # So first check your `/usr/local/Cellar/` which versions of proj, gettext,

 # json-c, protobuf-c and prcre are latest on your system.
+Then adjust the

 $ ./configure \